-24. The country strategic planning approach seeks to: i) support countries in making progress towards zero hunger; ii) operationalize the WFP Strategic Plan at the country level from 2017 onwards; and iii) enhance strategic coherence, focus, operational effectiveness and partnerships to provide better support to efforts to address food insecurity and malnutrition.
+26. The country strategic planning approach seeks to: i) support countries in making progress towards zero hunger; ii) operationalize the WFP Strategic Plan at the country level from 2017 onwards; and iii) enhance strategic coherence, focus, operational effectiveness and partnerships to provide better support to efforts to address food insecurity and malnutrition, including in emergencies and protracted crises.
 The planning process has two core elements: a national zero hunger strategic review process followed by formulation of a WFP CSP.
+Emergencies will continue to be an important focus of WFP's work.